ziphra/ecl_ampere_internship/amplicons_DADA2.md

 ARN 16S, V3 and V4 regions.

 ## DADA2 pipeline [tuto](https://benjjneb.github.io/dada2/tutorial.html)
 1. Read the quality profile.
 Reverse reads are usually of worse quality.
-We can consider filtering and trimming in this case.
+We can consider trimming in this case.
 2. Visualize the error rate for each nucleotides transition.
+3. Filter
 3. Sample inference
 4. Merged paired reads : alignment of forward and reverse sequences, if overlaps by at least 12 bases and are identical to each other in the overlaping region
 5. Construction of an ASV table (OTU-like table, with species based on 100% identity) (ASV or OTU, not clear)